nirmalpathak/docker-haproxy-deviceatlas/README.md

 # Docker HAProxy with DeviceAtlas

-Docker HAProxy with DeviceAtlas is a dockerized version of HAProxy with DeviceAtlas for device detection on web.
+Docker HAProxy with DeviceAtlas is a dockerized version of HAProxy with DeviceAtlas for device detection on the web.
 The detailed information on how to compile and use DeviceAtlas HAProxy module is available [here](https://fossies.org/linux/haproxy/doc/DeviceAtlas-device-detection.txt).

-## Prerequiste
+## Prerequisite

 - Download HAProxy module of DeviceAtlas API & Data from their official [site](https://deviceatlas.com/deviceatlas-haproxy-module).

-- Copy/Save the DeviceAtlas API & Data files into **docker-haproxy-deviceatlas** directory for bulding Docker image.
+- Copy/Save the DeviceAtlas API & Data files into **docker-haproxy-deviceatlas** directory for building Docker image.

 ## Build the container